 We reviewed over 10,000 comments from real brides to learn the top things they would have changed if they were to plan their wedding again?

-We have included a list 12 most common answers – things that you may want to think twice about before crossing them off of your wedding planning list.
+We have included a list of 12 most common answers – things that you may want to think twice about before crossing them off of your wedding planning list.

 1. Paying Extra For Non-Watermarked Photos